Multi-ensemble metrology by programming local rotations with atom movements: Methods

 \subsection{Operation fidelities}

-Error modelling suggests that the global $X(\pi)$ fidelity of 0.9956(1) is primarily limited by: measurement errors (see below), finite temperature (the atom temperature is $\bar{n}{\sim}0.2$, leading to a $2\times10^{-3}$ infidelity), and frequency noise on our laser; the latter of these we believe is also the dominant limitation to our Ramsey coherence time (Fig.~\ref{Fig3}c).
+Error modeling suggests that the global $X(\pi)$ fidelity of 0.9956(1) is primarily limited by: measurement errors (see below), finite temperature (the average motional occupation of the atoms along the radial axis is $\bar{n}{\sim}0.2$, leading to a $2\times10^{-3}$ infidelity)), and frequency noise on our laser; the latter of these we believe is also the dominant limitation to our Ramsey coherence time (Fig.~\ref{Fig3}c).
 The Rabi frequency is ${\sim}2.5$ kHz for all measurements in this work, which allows for fast operations compared to the timescale of decay from $^3P_0$ (${\sim}$550 ms~\cite{Shaw2023}).
 Measurement errors are dominated by the vacuum-limited atom survival during imaging (0.9995(4)), the imaging fidelity for detecting the presence of an atom (0.9997(2)), and the likelihood of ejecting atoms in $^1S_0$ from the tweezers to perform state discrimination (0.9967(5)) before the final imaging.
 We note that not all of these measurement errors contribute equally, and their relative importance generically depends on the amount of excited state population in the measured state.

 The wavelength of the oscillation, $\lambda_\textrm{osc}$ in Fig.~\ref{Fig1}d is found from fitting the excited state population of shifted atoms with a sinusoid of the form $A\sin(2\pi \Delta x/\lambda_\textrm{osc})+B$, from which we determine the quoted value of $\lambda_\textrm{osc}=699(1)$ nm.
 Per our independent calibration of distances within the array, we expect there is an additional ${\sim}5$ nm of systematic uncertainty on this measurement.
 Further systematic uncertainty could arise if the beam propagation is not perfectly coaxial with the array.
 The crosstalk fidelity of $0.1(2)\%$ is found by fitting the unshifted atom excited state populations in Fig.~\ref{Fig1}d with a sinusoid of the same period as was determined for the shifted atoms; the quoted crosstalk is then the amplitude, $A$, of this sinusoid.
+We note that we have also checked for any residual linear phase shifts by repeating this experiment with a global phase shift of $\pi/2$ on the final Ramsey pulse which yields linear sensitivity to small phase shifts.
+We find the unshifted atoms phase to still be consistent with zero over a range of more than one wavelength.

 To determine the fidelity of arbitrary local rotations (Fig.~\ref{Fig2}c), we perform quantum state tomography by reading out the produced states in the $x$-, $y$- and $z$- bases by rotating the state with a global $\pi/2$ pulse of a given global laser phase as necessary.
 The fidelity is then estimated with $F = \langle\psi_{\textrm{target}}|\rho|\psi_{\textrm{target}}\rangle$, where $\rho$ is the experimental state determined by quantum tomography.
 Due to the choice of the six arbitrary rotations, the fidelity estimation coincides with the population of the excited state or the ground state along the corresponding axis.
 For instance, the fidelity of $|{+}Y\rangle$ is determined by the population of the excited state when the prepared state is rotated and measured in the $y$-basis.
 In order to access the intrinsic infidelity induced by arbitrary local rotations, we extract SPAM errors and correct them.
 SPAM sources are dominated by the same detection infidelities as for the global $\hat{X}(\pi/2)$ fidelity (see above), and the finite SPAM-corrected readout $\pi/2$ pulse fidelity of 0.9982(4).